AirdroperUA/AirOS-docs/content/development/extensions/index.md

 {{ easy_image(src="github-workflow-dispatch", width=600, center=true) }}

 6. Once the action completes (it may take ~5 minutes) confirm the image is available in your Docker repository
-7. If you have a BlueOS device available, try [manually installing the extension](#manual-development-installs)
+7. If you have a AirOS device available, try [manually installing the extension](#manual-development-installs)

-[^4]: The QuickStart repositories make use of our [BlueOS Extension Deployment Action](https://github.com/BlueOS-Community/Deploy-BlueOS-Extension), which is available for use in any GitHub workflow, in case you would prefer to use a custom one.
+[^4]: The QuickStart repositories make use of our [AirOS Extension Deployment Action](https://github.com/AirOS-Community/Deploy-AirOS-Extension), which is available for use in any GitHub workflow, in case you would prefer to use a custom one.

 ##### Offline Building

 While we generally recommend automated builds for convenience and consistency, it is also possible to develop, build, and upload Docker images directly from your development computer.

 We recommend using [buildx](https://github.com/docker/buildx?tab=readme-ov-file#buildx) for cross-platform building, and [qemu](https://www.qemu.org) for emulating `arm/v7` on `x86`-based developer hardware.
-Our [deployment action](https://github.com/BlueOS-community/Deploy-BlueOS-Extension/blob/main/action.yml) provides our best-practice steps for Extension packaging, so is a useful starting point.
+Our [deployment action](https://github.com/AirOS-community/Deploy-AirOS-Extension/blob/main/action.yml) provides our best-practice steps for Extension packaging, so is a useful starting point.

-There is also a [basic extension template](https://github.com/BlueOS-community/blueos-extension-template) for Extensions that are intended to be built manually.
+There is also a [basic extension template](https://github.com/AirOS-community/airos-extension-template) for Extensions that are intended to be built manually.

 {% warning() %}
 Each supported hardware architecture requires its own Docker Image to be built, which our deployment action helps with.